tgqiang/IchireiShikon/Concept.md

    **Level 4**: affects level 1~4 spirits

-   ~ **Design implementation as of 25/5/2018:** AoE size is currently fixed at 3x3 square area, as an arbitrary start-off point.
+   ~ **Design implementation as of 25/5/2018:** AoE size is currently fixed at **3x3 square area**, as an arbitrary start-off point.

-   ~ **Rationale for design implementations/additions:** I am presuming that having spirits that do not purify cells at all may lead to players not being likely to use them, since cell-tainting spreads each time a turn is taken and the move-cost for setup for this spirit does not seem to be very worth it.
+   ~ **Comments:** Rationale for design implementations/additions: I am presuming that having spirits that do not purify cells at all may lead to players not being likely to use them, since cell-tainting spreads each time a turn is taken and the move-cost for setup for this spirit does not seem to be very worth it.

-   ~ Level cap for _Spirit of Friendship_ and _Spirit of Harmony_ is **strictly capped at 4**
+   ~ **Level cap for Spirit of Friendship and Spirit of Harmony is strictly capped at 4, to prevent infinite level-buffing exploitation.**

    ~ All other spirits have level cap of 5. **However, this level cap is only attainable via the Spirit of Friendship buff's level-increment feature.**